Digp/veriNA3d-stable/README.md

 ### Dataset level

-`getLeontisList`: Get list of representative/non-redundant RNA structures organized in Equivalence Classes (source: Leontis & Zirbel, 2012)
+`getLeontisList`: Get list of representative/non-redundant RNA structures organized in Equivalence Classes (source: Leontis & Zirbel, 2012).

-`getAltRepres`: Apply filters (e.g. just protein-RNA structures) to select other representants from the members of each class
+`getAltRepres`: Apply filters (e.g. just protein-RNA structures) to select other representants from the members of each class.

-`represAsDataFrame`: From the output of getLeontisList or getAltRepres, generate a data.frame in which each row corresponds to a RNA chain, rather than an Equivalence Class
+`represAsDataFrame`: From the output of getLeontisList or getAltRepres, generate a data.frame in which each row corresponds to a RNA chain, rather than an Equivalence Class.

-`pipeNucData`: From a list of RNA structures/chains computes and returns structural data at the level of the nucleotide
+`pipeNucData`: From a list of RNA structures/chains computes and returns structural data at the level of the nucleotide.

-`pipeProtNucData`: From a list of protein-RNA structures computes and returns the interaction sites distances and atoms
+`pipeProtNucData`: From a list of protein-RNA structures computes and returns the interaction sites distances and atoms.

-`applyToPDB`: Applies a desired function to a list of PDB IDs
+`applyToPDB`: Applies a desired function to a list of PDB IDs.

-`queryEntryList`: Returns the whole list of PDB IDs in the database
+`queryEntryList`: Returns the whole list of PDB IDs in the database.

-`queryObsoleteList`: Returns the list of Obsolete PDB IDs in the database
+`queryObsoleteList`: Returns the list of Obsolete PDB IDs in the database.

-`cleanByPucker`: From the output of pipeNucData subsets a desired subset of nucleotides in a given puckering conformation &nbsp;
+`cleanByPucker`: From the output of pipeNucData subsets a desired subset of nucleotides in a given puckering conformation.
+&nbsp;

 &nbsp;